Tag Archive for: web technology

 • Curb cuts and wider doors let people who use wheelchairs (and later, scooters) get around more easily.

-• Braille readouts on ATMs, elevators, and directories allow people with low or no vision to more fully participate in commerce.
+• Braille readouts on ATMs, elevators, and directories allow people with low or no vision to molly participate in commerce.

-• Use of close-captioning tools brings more deaf people into worksites, cinemas, and theaters.
+• Close-captioning tools bring more deaf people into worksites, cinemas, and theaters.

-Curb cuts are helpful to parents pushing strollers and kids learning how to ride a bike.
-And many of us have used the larger accessible restroom stall not only for its purpose but to also to keep a little one close by and change clothes and/or diapers.
+A lot of ADA adaptations help the public at large, too Curb cuts are helpful to parents pushing strollers and kids learning how to ride a bike.
+What parent or caregiver hasn’t used an accessible restroom stall to keep a little one close by and change clothes and/or diapers?

 ADA also made us work more intelligently.